PR Portfolio: Key4Life

 Over the last 10 years the charity has helped turn around the lives of over 500 young men in prison and at risk of going to prison, and reached over 5000 children through its schools and community work.
 The charity’s seven-step rehabilitation programmes help the men to build resilience, unlock negative behaviours and fast track their employment through a powerful blend of equine therapy, music, football, boxing, mentorship, employability training and the healing power of nature.
 Key4Life is also driving social change in the corporate world with its YOUNTED Flag campaign which awards companies that employ ex-offenders helping to break the cycle of crime.

-Working on a monthly retainer for Key4Life since May 2020, I have run regular publicity campaigns in support of the charity’s programmes, events and activities.
-I also regularly interview young graduates of the Key4Life programme and write up their case studies, providing compelling human interest content for the media.
+Delivering purposeful comms for Key4Life since May 2020, I have run regular publicity campaigns in support of the charity’s programmes, events and activities.
+Partnering with CEO Eva Hamilton MBE to co-create and guide her leadership narrative, I also regularly interview young graduates of the Key4Life programme and write up their case studies, providing compelling human interest content for the media and helping to shine a light on this largely shunned sector of society.
 In addition, I also currently write the content for the charity’s social media channels.

 EP with Columbia Records/Sony Music UK showcases rap music as a force for social change